Basic file route

 The first steps for managing files.

 Let's go back to the ProductsController and add a new route, responsible for uploading an image of a product.
-The files section has many nuances, so let's proceed slowly so that we don't get lost in the process.
+The files section has some nuances, so let's proceed slowly so that we don't get lost in the process.
 We'll begin by creating a very simple route, and gradually add to its structure.

 @Post(':id/image')